prisp09/prisp09/README.md

 ### About Me:

 My name is Priyanshu and I am a motivated BSc.
-Computer Science graduate from York University that comes with a wide array of industry applicable skills that make me job ready.
+Computer Science graduate from York University who comes with a wide array of industry-applicable skills that make me job-ready.
 At the moment, I am pursuing a career in frontend, backend or full-stack development while strengthening my grasp of frontend design elements to become unstoppable!
 Currently working on new projects to show off my skills! 😎

 Other than coding, I enjoy mountain biking🚵, exploring🌵 and hitting the gym💪!